-Net revenue for AEC increased 3% during the three months ended April 30, 2011, as compared to the same period in the prior fiscal year, primarily due to a 19% increase in revenue from our Revit family of products, which includes our Autodesk Building Design Suite, and a 19% increase in revenue from our Navisworks products, offset by a 16% decrease in revenue from our ACAD Architecture products.
+During the three months ended April 30, 2012, net revenue for AEC increased 16% as compared to the same period of the prior fiscal year primarily due to a 51% increase in revenue from our AEC suites, which includes our Autodesk Building Design Suite.

-Net revenue for MFG increased 14% during the three months ended April 30, 2011, as compared to the same period in the prior fiscal year, primarily due to an 8% increase in revenue from our Autodesk Inventor family products, which includes our Autodesk Product Design Suite, and a 15% increase in our AutoCAD Mechanical products.
+During the three months ended April 30, 2012, net revenue for MFG increased 18% as compared to the same period of the prior fiscal year primarily due to a 16% increase in revenue from MFG suites, which includes the Autodesk Product Design Suite.